 In accordance with our student handbook, new organizations are welcome to apply for recognition and funding anytime in the academic year.
 All such organizations will be subject to review and approval from our Student Senate, the Student Life Office, and the President of the College.

-Any student wishing to form a new student organization must obtain a Student Organization Registration Packet from the Associate Director of Leadership and Outreach (the office is located in Lynn Hall, room 202).
+Any student wishing to form a new student organization must obtain a Student Organization Registration Packet.
 After completion of this form, the student must submit to the Associate Director the following information:

 - List of Current Members